Young Privacy Professionals Roles and Expectations

 Young Privacy Professionals (YPPs) work with their local KnowledgeNet Chapter co-chairs to plan networking activities.
 One or two YPPs are accepted per chapter (depending on the size of the chapter) and serve a one-year term.
 A YPP should be an IAPP member for at least six months and have attended at least one chapter meeting.
 To learn more about this opportunity, please see the IAPP KnowledgeNet Chapter Volunteer Resources page.

 Young Privacy Professionals are expected to:

 - Organize at least two networking activities per year

-Listserve: This private listserve is just for YPPs to communicate with each other throughout the year and ask questions, get ideas, and share information.
-The IAPP will also use this to communicate with you about updates or helpful information.
+Listserve: This private listserve is just for KnowledgeNet Chapter Chairs and Young Privacy Professionals to communicate throughout the year and ask questions, get ideas, and share information.
+The IAPP will also use this to communicate with chapter volunteers about updates or helpful information.
 Email firstname.lastname@example.org to start a conversation.

 The IAPP accepts applications for Young Privacy Professionals every September through our Call for Volunteers.
 For more information, visit our Call for Volunteers FAQ, or contact email@example.com for information on other volunteer opportunities.